bcgsc/ntJoin/README.md

 ### Example

 * Target assembly to scaffold: my_scaffolds.fa
-* Two assemblies to use as 'references': assembly_ref1.fa, assembly_ref2.fa
+* One assemblies to use as 'references': assembly_ref1.fa
-* Giving the target asssembly a weight of '1' and each reference assembly a weight of '2'
+* Giving the target asssembly a weight of '1' and reference assembly a weight of '2'
 * Using k=32, w=500
 * **Ensure that all input assembly files are in or have soft-links to the current working directory**

 ```
-ntJoin assemble target=my_scaffolds.fa target_weight=1 references='assembly_ref1.fa assembly_ref2.fa' reference_weights='2 2' k=32 w=500
+ntJoin assemble target=my_scaffolds.fa target_weight=1 references='assembly_ref1.fa' reference_weights='2' k=32 w=500
 ```

 ### Output files